-- 1. The Employer shall offer the current health plans, or successor plans providing equal or greater coverage, which will provide Medical, Dental, Vision and Life/Accidental Death and Dismemberment ("AD&D") Insurance plans, Sickness and Accident coverage ("Short-Term Disability") and Flexible Spending Accounts to eligible employees covered by this collective bargaining agreement, upon proper enrollment. - 2.
-Employees become eligible the first of the month following one full calendar month from the date of eligible employment. - 3.
-The Publisher reserves the right to change the plan, including co-pays, deductibles, out-of-pocket maximums, rates, and coverage as necessary.
+1. The Employer shall offer the current health plans, or successor plans providing equal or greater coverage, which will provide Medical, Dental, Vision and Life/Accidental Death and Dismemberment ("AD&D") Insurance plans, Sickness and Accident coverage ("Short-Term Disability") and Flexible Spending Accounts to eligible employees covered by this collective bargaining agreement, upon proper enrollment.

+2. Employees become eligible the first of the month following one full calendar month from the date of eligible employment.

+3. The Publisher reserves the right to change the plan, including co-pays, deductibles, out-of-pocket maximums, rates, and coverage as necessary.
 Communication of changes will be made at least two months prior to the annual open enrollment period if changes are available, otherwise the Company will inform the Guild as soon as changes are available.
-For the 2021 calendar year, employees will pay the premium rates set forth below:

-TRADITIONAL

-Total Employer % of Employer share Employee % of Employee share Single \$635.80 \$369.21 58.07 \$266.59 41.93 Employee + Children \$1,140.71 \$709.91 62.23 \$430.80 37.77 Employee + Spouse \$1,264.18 \$703.13 55.62 \$561.05 44.38 Family \$1,768.13 \$1,045.89 59.15 \$722.24 40.85

-HIGH DEDUCTIBLE

-Total Employer % of Employer share Employee % of Employee share Single \$602.75 \$453.57 75.25 \$149.18 24.75 Employee + Children \$1,081.39 \$855.16 79.08 \$226.23 20.92 Employee + Spouse \$1,198.44 \$853.36 71.21 \$345.08 28.79 Family \$1,676.20 \$1,254.34 74.83 \$421.86 25.17
+The annual employee premium increase shall not be greater than 10 percent (10%) and shall not be greater than the premium increase for non-bargaining unit employees.

-- 4. For dental, vision and other benefits, bargaining unit employees shall pay no more than the amounts paid by non-union employees of the Company. - 5.
-The group term Life and Accidental Death and Dismemberment Insurance shall be one times (1X) the employee's annual base wage, annualized and rounded up to the nearest \$1000.
-The cost of this coverage within the Employer's Plan will be fully paid by the Employer. - 6.
-The Publisher shall provide short term disability coverage as provided in the Lee Enterprises Employee Handbook, as currently in effect. - 7.
-Medical and dependent care spending accounts will be made available and will be defined and administered as required by law. - 8.
-Employees shall have the right to change elections under the Employer's Health Plan and other benefits within specific Open Enrollment dates set each year by the Employer.
-Once an employee makes a selection, the employee must remain in the selected plan the remainder of the plan year unless the employee sustains a qualifying life event as defined by the Plan. - 9.
-The Employer will offer an Employee Assistance Program to assist with a wide range of problems such as marital or family distress, drug and alcohol abuse, financial problems, and grief.
+4. For dental, vision and other benefits, bargaining unit employees shall pay no more than the amounts paid by non-union employees of the Company.

+5. The group term Life and Accidental Death and Dismemberment Insurance shall be one times (1X) the employee's annual base wage, annualized and rounded up to the nearest \$1000.
+The cost of this coverage within the Employer's Plan will be fully paid by the Employer.

+6. The Publisher shall provide short term disability coverage as provided in the Lee Enterprises Employee Handbook, as currently in effect.

+7. Medical and dependent care spending accounts will be made available and will be defined and administered as required by law.

+8. Employees shall have the right to change elections under the Employer's Health Plan and other benefits within specific Open Enrollment dates set each year by the Employer.
+Once an employee makes a selection, the employee must remain in the selected plan the remainder of the plan year unless the employee sustains a qualifying life event as defined by the Plan.

+9. The Employer will offer an Employee Assistance Program to assist with a wide range of problems such as marital or family distress, drug and alcohol abuse, financial problems, and grief.
 The employee assistance program provides consultation services and referrals to local sources.
 All employees and their families are encouraged to use this free program.